saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### Two Ways to Run Tests

 #### Docker Mode
-With Testrunner toolkit, you can either install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard or ...
+With Testrunner toolkit, you can either install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard , using the command `saucectl run --test-env docker`

 #### Sauce Mode
 You can install SauceCTL then pass your entire test suite, including dependencies and configurations to Sauce Labs Cloud of Virtual Machines, where your tests will be executed as per your configurations.
+Use the command `saucectl run`, which will default to running on Sauce Labs VMs

 ### What is a Containerized Solution?